r0c/search-guard-ssl-docs/quick_start.md

 ### Download SG SSL or clone the repository

+In order to obtain and run the scripts, you need to download the SG SSL source code onto your machine.

 If you have git installed on your machine, open a terminal, and change to the directory where you want to download SG SSL.
 Type:

 ```